ltskinner/software-engineering/mythical_man_month/README.md

   * Use rapid prototyping as part of a planned iteration in establishing software requirements
   * Grow software organically, adding more and more function to systems as they are run, used, and tested
   * Identify and develop the great conceptual designers of the rising generation

+## Chapter 17: "No Silver Bullet" Refined

+* Rebutall to NSB, interesting but nothing to write home about

+## Chapter 18: Propositions of *The Magical Man-Month*: True or False

+* Basically just a summary of the book

+## Chapter 19: The Mythical Man-Month after 20 years

+* Build one to throw away is wrong lmao
+  * The waterfall model is also not great haha
+* Incremental building is better than progressive refinement
+* Information hiding is apex
+* Brooks's laW
+  * Adding people doesnt always make it late, but it does make it more costly
+  * New people have immediate negative effects and take time to even out
+* People are the single biggest factor